ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Fix: Fixed bug with multiple API calls to 'get_known_files'.

 = 6.1.2 - April 12, 2016 =
-* Fix: Fixed fatal error when using a whitelisted IPv6 range and connecting with an IPv6 address.
+* Fix: Fixed fatal error when using a allowlisted IPv6 range and connecting with an IPv6 address.

 = 6.1.1 - April 12, 2016 =
 * Enhancement: Added Web Application Firewall